NetworkBlockDevice/nbd/doc/proto.md

     A description of an export.
 Data:

-    - 32 bits, length of name (unsigned)
+    - 32 bits, length of name (unsigned); MUST be no larger than the reply packet header length - 4
-    - Name of the export, as expected by `NBD_OPT_EXPORT_NAME`
+    - Name of the export, as expected by `NBD_OPT_EXPORT_NAME` (note that the length of name does NOT include a NUL terminator)
-    - If length of name < (length of reply as sent in the reply packet header - 4), then the rest of the data contains some undefined implementation-specific details about the export.
+    - If length of name < (reply packet header length - 4), then the rest of the data contains some implementation-specific details about the export.
 This is not currently implemented, but future versions of nbd-server may send along some details about the export.
-If the client did not explicitly request otherwise, these details are defined to be UTF-8 encoded data suitable for direct display to a human being.
+Therefore, unless explicitly documented otherwise by a particular client request, this field is defined to be UTF-8 encoded data suitable for direct display to a human being; a client SHOULD NOT assume that the data is NUL-terminated.

-    - The experimental `SELECT` extension (see below) adds extra data to the end of this request.
+    The experimental `SELECT` extension (see below) is a client request where the extra data has a definition other than a UTF-8 message.

 There are a number of error reply types, all of which are denoted by having bit 31 set.
-All error replies MAY have some data set, in which case that data is an error message suitable for display to the user.
+All error replies MAY have some data set, in which case that data is an error message in UTF-8 encoding suitable for display to the user, although the client MUST NOT assume that a terminating NUL is present.

 * `NBD_REP_ERR_UNSUP` (2^31 + 1)